Since it was launched in 2013, Apache Spark has become the leading tool for data engineers to work with large datasets.

 While not actually a part of Spark itself, Spark is built to run on top of a cluster manager.
 A cluster manager is used to acquire cluster resources for executing jobs.
 Spark core can run on many cluster managers including Hadoop YARN, Apache Mesos, Amazon EC2, and Spark’s built-in cluster manager.

-Apache Spark is a versatile tool for data scientists to deal with their data processing needs across any type of environment, but is especially important for complex data environments.
+Apache Spark is a versatile tool for data engineers to deal with their data processing needs across any type of environment, but is especially important for complex data environments.
 It covers a broad range of use cases all within one tool and has become a widely adopted industry standard.

-Spark provides a core data processing engine that has additional specialized libraries on top and flexible integrations into different languages, storage systems, and cluster managers which ultimately provides data scientists with a critical tool for managing, transacting, and ensuring the validity of the data in their environments.
+Spark provides a core data processing engine that has additional specialized libraries on top and flexible integrations into different languages, storage systems, and cluster managers which ultimately provides data engineers with a critical tool for managing, transacting, and ensuring the validity of the data in their environments.